kuzudb/kuzu-blog/src/content/post/2023-05-10-kuzu-pyg-rb.md

 ## Next Steps

-We will be doing two immediate optimizations in the next few releases related to Kùzu's PyG integration.
+We will be doing two immediate optimizations in the next few releases related to Kuzu's PyG integration.
 First, we will change our `graph_store` to use an in DBMS subgraph sampler, so we can virtually work at any limited memory level.
 Second, in an even earlier release, we had a more basic PyG integration feature, the [`QueryResult.get_as_torch_geometric()`](https://kuzudb.com/docs/client-apis/python-api/query-result.html#query_result.QueryResult.get_as_torch_geometric) function.
 This feature is more of an ETL feature.
-It is designed for cases where you want to filter a subset of your nodes and edges and convert them directly into PyG `HeteroData` objects (i.e., use PyG's default in-memory storage) as you build PyG pipelines using graph databases you store in Kùzu.
+It is designed for cases where you want to filter a subset of your nodes and edges and convert them directly into PyG `HeteroData` objects (i.e., use PyG's default in-memory storage) as you build PyG pipelines using graph databases you store in Kuzu.
 If you are converting a large graph this can be quite slow, and we will be improving this so that such ETL pipelines are much faster!

-We are excited to hear about your feedback on Kùzu's PyG integration features and get more ideas about how else we can help users who are building GNN pipelines.
+We are excited to hear about your feedback on Kuzu's PyG integration features and get more ideas about how else we can help users who are building GNN pipelines.
 Please reach out to us on [Discord](https://discord.gg/VtX2gw9Rug) with your questions and ideas!